rieckpil/progmot/content/post/giving-my-first-talk.md

 slug: "/giving-my-first-talk-at-a-public-conference"
 aliases: ["/post/giving-my-first-talk-at-a-public-conference"]
 author: "Philip"
-summary: "Giving My First Talk at a Public Conference"
+summary: "Journey & Lessons Learned - Stepping out of my comfort zone to give a technical talk at a public conference in front of more than 150 developers."
-description: "Giving My First Talk at a Public Conference"
+description: "Journey & Lessons Learned - Stepping out of my comfort zone to give a technical talk at a public conference in front of more than 150 developers."
 cover:
   image: "/img/featured-images/IMAGE_OF_ME_AT_CONFERENCE.png"
   alt: "TODO"